Loyola University New Orleans: University Honors Suite

 The Honors suite is located on the first floor of the J. Edgar and Louise S. Monroe Library and includes the "Castle," where its conference table is available for meetings, Quiz Bowl practice and homework; and the "Tower" lounge, designed for study, discussion and the occasional nap.
 Both areas afford free access to the Honors printer, and are available to Honors students during all library hours.
 The University Honors program has doubled in size under the directorship of Dr. Naomi Yavneh Klos, who is currently the president of the National Collegiate Honors Council and chair of the Association of Jesuit Colleges and Universities Honors Consortium.

 University Sports Complex

 The University Sports Complex, formerly called the Recreational Sports Complex or Rec Plex, houses all the athletic facilities on Loyola's campus.
 It was constructed in 1987 and paid for in full by Freeport-McMoRan.
 The complex is situated on the fifth and sixth floors of the Freret Street parking garage.

-The Complex features a jogging track; indoor tennis, racquetball, and basketball courts; weight rooms; and a swimming pool.
+The complex features a jogging track; indoor tennis, racquetball, and basketball courts; weight rooms; and a swimming pool.

 Organizations

-Student government

-The student body of Loyola is governed by a Student Government Association (SGA).
-The SGA is divided into three cohesive but independent branches—the executive, legislative, and judicial.
+The student body of Loyola is governed by a student government association (SGA).

-The executive branch is headed by the president, which consists of the Executive Staff: chief of staff, director of public relations, director of finance, etc. The chief of staff organizes and maintains the hired staff and reports to the president.
-The director of finance (in lieu with the vice president) helps run the budget allocations process for chartered student organizations.
-The director of public relations handles all publicity and advertising associated with all three branches.

-The legislative branch is run and maintained by the vice president, who oversees all members of Senate: the senior senator at large, junior senators at large, college presidents, senators, and first-year (new student) student senators.
-Members of Senate are divided up by the four colleges: College of Business, College of Humanities and Natural Sciences, College of Music and Fine Arts, College of Social Sciences.

-The judicial branch is headed by the chief justice, which consists of the Court of Review: clerk of court and justices of the court.
-The justices of the court are appointed by an interview process with the president and serve two-year appointments.
-The court meets weekly or bi-weekly to judge student cases.